 Identify the members of your team who may be brought in to participate in the diligence process (chances are this list is bigger than you think!).
 Make sure you’re all on the same page about the story you’re hoping to tell investors, and what the key points of that narrative are.
 What are the data points each of them has to drive home the message that your team is going places?

 Founders are often surprised by the breadth and depth of a typical diligence request list.
 Make sure you review the list early - well in advance of when you’ll be asked for materials - then gather what you have and store it in a system that will allow you to easily provide access to reviewers.

 If you’re feeling pretty good, but not 100% sure about these things, and you’re getting ready to fundraise, we have good news!
-Not only does our client services team routinely provide helpful guidance to companies like yours, that are preparing for fundraising, but we’ve got some exciting tools coming your way to help make your preparation even easier.
+Not only does our client services team routinely provide helpful information to companies like yours that are preparing for fundraising, but we’ve got some exciting tools coming your way to help make your preparation even easier.
 So please stay tuned!

 Fidelity does not provide legal or tax advice.
 The information herein is general in nature and should not be considered legal or tax advice.
 Consult an attorney or tax professional regarding your specific situation.

 Included is a link to a website that is unaffiliated with Fidelity.
 Fidelity has not been involved in the preparation of the content supplied at the unaffiliated site and does not guarantee or assume any responsibility for its content.